Lung Cancer: Types, Symptoms, Causes, Treatments

 Lung Cancers are divided into two classifications based on the type of tumor cells.
 The two types of cancers grow and spread differently.
 They have different treatments, and distinguishing between them is important.

-Small-Cell Lung Cancer (SCLC) exists in approximately twenty-percent of persons with Lung Cancer.
-SCLC is the most aggressive and rapidly-growing form of Lung Cancer, and is very strongly related to cigarette smoking.
+- Small-Cell Lung Cancer (SCLC) exists in approximately twenty-percent of persons with Lung Cancer.
+SCLC is the most aggressive and rapidly growing form of Lung Cancer, and is strongly related to cigarette smoking.
 SCLC only occurs in non-smokers one-percent of the time.
-SCLC metastasizes very quickly to other sites in the person's body, and by the time it is discovered it may have already spread extensively.
+SCLC metastasizes rapidly to other sites in the person's body, and by the time it is discovered it may have already spread extensively.
 SCLC is sometimes referred to as, 'Oat-Cell Carcinoma,' due to its appearance under a microscope.

-Bronchial Carcinoids: Five-percent of Lung Cancers are Bronchial Carcinoids, consisting of tumors which are generally small; three to four centimeters or less in size when the person is diagnosed.
+Five-percent of Lung Cancers are Bronchial Carcinoids, consisting of tumors which are generally small; three to four centimeters or fewer when the person is diagnosed.
 These tumors usually occur in persons who are under forty years of age and are not related to cigarette smoking.
 Carcinoid tumors may metastasize.
-A small number of carcinoid tumors secrete substances which are hormone-like, potentially causing symptoms that are related to the hormone being produced.
+A few carcinoid tumors secrete substances which are hormone-like, potentially causing symptoms that are related to the hormone being produced.
 Carcinoids usually both grow and spread slower than Bronchogenic forms of cancer.
-Fortunately, Carcinoids are often times detected early, and are able to be surgically removed.
+Fortunately, Carcinoids are often times detected early, and can be surgically removed.

 Signs and Symptoms of Lung Cancer